 No experience is necessary.
 We welcome beginners to advanced players.

-Our open Kukua class is on Wednesday evenings in Langley:-
+Our open Kukua classes are on Wednesday evenings respectively in Langley:-

 - Drum hire in class is free of charge